 ‘Thank you @UCL_Holocaust for today’s remarkable and passionate talk by Professor Yehuda Bauer.
 Wonderful to hear this legendary scholar.’

-The team at UCL, together with Professor Evangelos Himonides were extremely proud to host this event, which, by the way, was recorded and will be made available via a future Post-it- Note on this website.
+The team at UCL, together with Professor Evangelos Himonides were extremely proud to host this event, which, by the way, was recorded and can viewed here.

 All of us at UCL centre for Holocaust Education wish you an enjoyable, peaceful and healthy summer.